Raceless-RLS/rls_career_overhaul/ReadMe.md

 - **Troubleshooting**:
   - If police are not spawning:
-    - Switch to free roam.
-    - Spawn traffic with police.
-    - Return to career mode.
+    - Make sure to disable the gameplay setting "Start traffic in freeroam"

 - **Role Notification**:
   - A message will appear indicating your role if you're playing as the police.